-Pubic hair shaving for men requires more patience and care because of this sensitive zone.
-Let’s just say, it's a bit different than taking the razor to your face.
+Pubic hair shaving for men is a bit different than taking the razor to your face.
 Here we will show you how to get a close, safe shave while avoiding common problems like nicks and ingrown hairs.

 Time Required: 1/2 hour for male pubic hair shaving

 Pick the right shaving cream.
 For this sensitive body zone be sure to get and use a good shaving cream or gel, using soap is definitely out.
 Brave Solider, Brave Shave (read review) is specifically made for male body shaving, and softens the hair follicle for a smoother shave.

 The right razor makes the world of difference.
 Don't use straight, cheap disposables or you'll be left with cuts and nicks.
 Don’t use a regular electric razor made for the face.
 Instead, use a razor with a pivoting head and multiple blades to give you a smooth, close shave.

 - Take the length off.
 If you use your razor first you'll be likely to pull hair and cause irritation and also wear down the blade before shaving.
 So first trim hair down short by using the shortest guard with hair clippers or placing a comb flat on the skin and trim over comb with scissors.

 - Take a warm shower or bath.
 5 - 10 minutes of the heat and steam will make skin and hair more relaxed and pliable.

 - Exfoliate.
 Removing dead skin cells with give a closer shave by using a mild body scrub or your favorite body wash with an Ayate washcloth (compare prices).